-Stipends vary, with up to $12,000 for OUS-Sylff doctoral fellows and up to $6,000 for OUS-Sylff master's-level fellows.
+Stipends vary, with up to $14,000 for Oregon Sylff doctoral fellows and up to $7,000 for Oregon Sylff master's-level fellows.
 Stipends are disbursed over the academic year to assist with educational and research-related expenses.
 In recent years, seven to ten awards have been made.

 Fellowship stipends are awarded to full-time degree seeking graduate students for one academic year of graduate work involving research and scholarly endeavors in programs and projects with an international dimension.
 The focus is on masters and doctoral degree-seeking students at Portland State University, Oregon State University, and the University of Oregon who have high potential for leadership in international affairs, in public life or private endeavor.
 Outstanding students in the social/behavioral sciences, arts and humanities, and directly related professional fields (e.g., public policy, business, law, and communications) will be considered through nomination by their respective graduate department/program.
 Each department or graduate program may make only one nomination.
 Departments and graduate programs must indicate their own (or their institution’s) commitment to financial support of nominees.
 Typically, these supplemental contributions are in the form of an assistantship and associated tuition waiver such that Sylff stipends can be used to address travel, living, and research expenses associated with the international research project.
 Although nominations may be made for students lacking supplemental funding, a priority will be given to those nominations that exhibit a strong institutional commitment to supporting the graduate student.

 Departments/graduate programs are responsible for nominating student applicants.
 Each department or graduate program may make only one nomination.

 1. The Sylff Fellowship requires the applicant to fill out an additional, more detailed application.
 Please download the application form from here.

 2. Students must apply online.
 Please click here to view the application and to apply.